How to Buy Barclays Stock in 2021

 Barclays is primarily listed on the London Stock Exchange (with ticker code BARC) and is a component of the FTSE 100 Index.
 The bank has a secondary listing on the New York Stock Exchange.
 Owing to its size and presence around the globe, Barclays is considered a systemically important bank (too big to fail) by the Financial Stability Board.

 Barclays has nine business segments: UK Retail & Business Banking, Europe Retail & Business Banking, Africa Retail & Business Banking, Barclaycard, Investment Bank, Corporate Banking, Wealth & Investment Management, Head Office Functions, and Other Operations.
 Barclays has a diversified business model, but its UK Retail business remains one of its major revenue drivers.

-Investment banking accounts for 40% of the bank’s revenue, with over 60% of profits from fixed interest, currencies, and commodities (FICC) business.
+Investment banking accounts for 40% of the bank’s revenue, while about 60% comes from fixed interest, currencies, and commodities (FICC) business.
 However, the bank is trimming its trading activities to focus more on retail banking.

 Barclays has 15 million personal customers and 750,000 business customers.
 The corporate banking segment is also a strong driver of revenue.
 These segments increased the bank’s income by 22% to £12.5 billion in 2020 despite the pandemic's deteriorating economic outlook.

 The Barclaycard segment is the eighth-largest payments business globally, bringing in twice as many customers as its retail segment.
 It is a high return-on-equity business, which Barclays aims to grow.
 The African retail and business banking segment covers 14m customers in 12 countries.
 Despite having just 5% of risk assets, Barclays earned 16% of its income from this segment in 2020.